DatoXx8/grads/README.md

 I am not happy with the NVIDIA OpenCL implementation, but reimplementing that myself will be a huge amount of work, so don't count on that happening any time soon.

-I am not sure if I want to get rid of the Zig standard library, but if I notice performance increases from reimplementing things, then I will do that.
+I see no point in removing the entire Zig stdlib, but if I notice that some performance could be gained by rewriting portions of it, then I will do so.

 ## Installation